Osmar's Lake Superior Family Retreat in Hiawatha Forest

 This is Lake Superior waterfront property with a deck overlooking the water, a screened Gazebo near that deck and the main house just a short walk away with its own deck and enclosed front porch near the road.

 The main house features three bedrooms, a dining room, large living room, laundry area,two full bathrooms, and a large kitchen fully stocked with pots & pans, dishes, older side by side fridge, microwave, stove w/ oven, coffee pot, and an older dishwasher.
 It also boasts a brand new clothes washing machine (added July 19, 2012, an older dryer, and a gas & charcoal outdoor grill.
-The owner has added three bedroom air conditioners.
+The owner has added a window air conditioner for each of the 3 bedrooms.

 All bedding linens/comforters/pillows are supplied, as well as bath & hand towels, paper towels, toilet paper, garbage bags, dish soap, hand soap, laundry soap, and shampoo.
 Just bring your food, clothes, and camera for the sunsets.
 A bathing suit, sunscreen, beach towels and toys should also be on your list.